 - VENDING MACHINE

-Tobacco sales to minors prohibited:
+Tobacco and nicotine delivery product sales to underage individuals prohibited:

-Tobacco sales permit:
+Tobacco and nicotine delivery product sales permit:

 The fee for a tobacco sales permit shall be determined annually by the Falmouth Board of Selectmen and shall be renewed by December 31.